 Transmission troubles translate to uphill struggles.
 Climbing a slope demands extra power, which a faulty transmission can’t deliver.
 Slipping gears or improper shifting prevent reaching the ideal ratio for maintaining speed on inclines.

 Your engine’s full force never makes it to the wheels.
 Instead, momentum melts away as a malfunctioning transmission robs your car of its uphill might.

 Things to Remember

-The best thing you can do is try driving on flat roads only until you can get to an auto body shop.
-But if you let these problems get any worse, then even driving on flat roads will eventually become a challenge too.
+The best thing you can do is to avoid driving on severe inclines only until you can get to a repair shop.
+But if these problems get any worse, then even driving on flat roads will eventually become a challenge too.
 It all depends on how long you let the problem continue to last.